sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-https.md

 # Enforce using HTTPS URLs over HTTP

-Enforce using HTTPS URLs over HTTP.
+Enforce using HTTPS URLs over HTTP in string literals, as well as in comments.

 This rule is fixable.